Dear Prospective Tutor:

 Observations and Evaluations

-All tutors and workshops facilitators will be observed by HALC staff and will also be evaluated by students each semester.
+All tutors will be observed by HALC staff and will also be evaluated by students each semester.

 To ensure payment, tutors must both swipe their time cards in and out and sign-in and out with the HALC secretary.
 To avoid deductions from payment, tutors must swipe their cards on time.